 Laws and policies can provide the foundation for a coordinated and comprehensive approach to violence against women (VAW).
-While a historic number of laws and policies against violence are now in place, these laws may not address all forms of violence and implementation is still lagging behind due to lack of resources.
-In many countries, marital rape or sexual harassment are not defined and criminalized.
+While a historic number of laws and policies against violence are now in place, these laws may not address all forms of violence, and implementation is still lagging behind due to a lack of resources.
+In many countries, marital rape or sexual harassment are not defined and criminalised.
 Survivors continue to face serious challenges to obtaining justice because of discriminatory attitudes and practices rooted in gender-based discrimination and gender inequality.
 Police and justice protocols and officials are often not sensitive to survivors’ traumatic experiences.
-Measures to strengthen effective implementation should include training of officials who handle cases of violence against women, the establishment of mechanisms for monitoring and impact evaluation as well as accountability and better coordination.
+Measures to strengthen effective implementation should include training of officials who handle cases of violence against women, the establishment of mechanisms for monitoring and impact evaluation, as well as accountability and better coordination.
 Committing adequate human and financial resources is also essential.

 In Viet Nam, UN Women contributed to the Government’s approval and funding of the National Thematic Project on Gender-Based Violence Prevention and Response, which was developed to support the implementation of laws in this area.
-The Government now plans to adopt strategies from UN Women’s Safe Cities and Safe Public Places programme as well as from past work on community mobilization and engaging male advocates and volunteers through partnerships with the Da Nang Women’s Union.
+The Government now plans to adopt strategies from UN Women’s Safe Cities and Safe Public Places programme and from past work on community mobilisation and engaging male advocates and volunteers through partnerships with the Da Nang Women’s Union.

-UN Women, along with other UN organizations and the Governments of Viet Nam and Thailand, created the region’s first comparative study on why survivors of rape fail to get justice.
-The study, called “Trial of Rape: Understanding the criminal justice system in response to sexual violence in Thailand and Viet Nam” has led Viet Nam to adopt new gender-sensitive guidelines for rape trials.
+UN Women, along with other UN organisations and the Governments of Viet Nam and Thailand, created the region’s first comparative study on why survivors of rape fail to get justice.
+The study, “Trial of Rape: Understanding the criminal justice system in response to sexual violence in Thailand and Viet Nam”, has led Viet Nam to adopt new gender-sensitive guidelines for rape trials.